✓ Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Best for children: Nordic Naturals Gummies

-In turns of value, quality, and simplicity, look no further than Transparent Labs.
+In terms of value and simplicity, look no further than Transparent Labs.

 For just $20 bucks, you get 120 softgel capsules with a 5000 IU dose of vitamin D3 and 100 mcg of vitamin K2.
 The only other ingredient is the softgel capsule.